 Vegan Potstickers (Chinese Dumplings)

 Before I made this recipe, I had never made Chinese dumplings at home because I assumed it would be time-consuming.
 How wrong I was!
-Making vegan potstickers is quick and easy, especially when you start with pre-made wonton wrappers.
-It’s a nice little shortcut that makes homemade Chinese dumplings much more manageable!
+Making potstickers is quick and easy, especially when you start with pre-made wonton wrappers.
+It’s a nice little shortcut that makes homemade vegan dumplings much more manageable!
+Potstickers make a great side or starter to General Tso’s tofu, vegan fried rice, and easy peanut butter ramen noodles.

-Another shortcut you can take is using a bottled or jarred dipping sauce for your dumplings, but I’m definitely partial to my sweet ginger dipping sauce recipe, which combines sweet and savory flavours with a heavy dose of ginger and red pepper flakes for a warmth that creeps up on you in the best kind of way.
+- Homemade dipping sauce.
+You can use bottled or jarred dipping sauce for your dumplings, but I’m definitely partial to my sweet ginger dipping sauce recipe.
+It combines sweet and savory flavours with a heavy dose of ginger and red pepper flakes.
 It’s the perfect complement to the mild vegan potsticker filling!

 Notes on Ingredients

-- Circular wonton wrappers – If you buy these frozen, they’ll need to be thawed before you start.
+- Round wonton wrappers – If you buy these frozen, they’ll need to be thawed before you start.

-- Carrot – Grate this with a box grater or your food processor.
-If neither are an option, you can mince it with a knife.
+- Carrot – Grate the carrot with a box grater or your food processor.
+If neither is an option, you can finely mince it with a knife.

 - Baby Swiss chard – If you can’t find baby Swiss chard at the grocery store, you can substitute baby spinach or kale.

 - Tofu – The tofu needs to be pressed before you make the filling.
-Learn more: How To Cook Tofu 101 + Best Tips on Making the Most Delicious Tofu
+Learn more about pressing tofu in my in-depth tutorial, How To Cook Tofu 101.

 - Rice wine vinegar – Make sure you buy plain rice wine vinegar, not the seasoned kind.

-- Soy sauce – Tamari or liquid aminos work, too!
+- Soy sauce – Tamari or liquid aminos work here, too.

 - Sesame seeds – Use white, black, or a combination of the two.

-You don’t need to cook the filling for these potstickers in advance, so cleanup is a breeze!
-Here’s what you’ll need to do:
+You don’t need to cook the filling for these potstickers in advance, so cleanup is very quick and easy.
+Here’s how to assemble and cook your dumplings, step-by-step.

 Tips for Success

-- Using square wrappers.
+- Square vs. Round wonton wrappers.
 If you can’t find round wonton wrappers, you can use square ones.
-Fold them into triangles, then fold the two far corners together.
+Fold them into triangles, then fold the two far corners together to seal them.

 - Pan-frying.
 If you prefer dumplings that are crispy, you can pan-fry them in oil instead of steaming.